Cincinnati's Swifton Center

 Drawing from the Jonathan Woodner Company Proposal, 1951 / Varady's Research Archive

 A plan for the Mall (or Upper) Level.
-As one might discern, two Professional Office Buildings were to be part of the facility.
+Two Professional Office Buildings were to be part of the facility.
 This layout would be substantially altered for the project that was eventually built.

 Drawing from the Jonathan Woodner Company Proposal, 1951 / Varady's Research Archive

-Here we see a 6-story office building that would have been part of the mall proper.
-A second tower, located across Langdon Farm Road, was to be connected to the mall via an elevated walkway.
+Here we see the 6-story medical center building that would have been incorporated into the mall proper.
+A second office tower, located across Langdon Farm Road, was to be connected to the mall via elevated walkway.

 Drawing from the Jonathan Woodner Company Proposal, 1951 / Varady's Research Archive

-In this rendering, we see a storefront in the prospective Woodner Center.
+In this rendering, we see a storefront in the prospective shopping center.

 Drawing from the Jonathan Woodner Company Proposal, 1951 / Varady's Research Archive

-The prospective Woodner Center plan morphed into one for SWIFTON CENTER.
-Dedicated in October 1956, SWIFTON was anchored by a Rollman's department store.
-It stood at the south end of the Washington Plaza concourse.
+SWIFTON CENTER was dedicated in October 1956.
+The complex was anchored by a Rollman's department store, which stood at the south end of the Washington Plaza concourse.

 Photo from Allied Stores Corporation Annual Report 1956